BillMills/TRIUMFxtags/xInputTable/README.md

  - `values`: as `types`, but for the `value` property.

 In order to enable a callback any time any of the input elements in the table change, assign the desired callback function to your xInputTable's `.changeCallback` property.

+Call xInputTable's `.insertRow()` method to insert a new blank row at the bottom of the table.